 October is Adopt a Shelter Dog Month!
 While some of us may shy away from adopting a shelter dog because it seems a little intimidating, we want a certain breed of dog, or we want to adopt a puppy (which usually go quickly at shelters)-this shouldn’t be the case!
 Shelter dogs are wonderful, and I know this from experience.
-All three of my dogs have been adopted from the Collierville Animal Shelter, and our fur babies couldn’t be better friends to my husband and me.
 I want to take some time to fill everyone in on a few reasons why shelter dogs are actually the best!

 1. You Will Save a Life

 Dogs in shelters need a person or family to love!
 Some shelters will euthanize dogs if they are not adopted after a certain length of time, no matter how sweet the dog is.
 No-kill shelters will stretch their resources and will be unable to take in new dogs who need them when their shelter is full.
 No matter from which shelter you adopt, you will be saving the life of your new best friend.
 And your new fur baby will be eternally grateful to you.

 The fees for adopting a shelter dog are minimal!
 They can range from about $50 to $100 in most cases, and they cover the basic housing, food, spay or neuter, and vaccinations that were given while the dog was at the shelter.
 Some dogs may have a higher fee if they came in with injuries that needed special medical attention.
 Compare this to the hundreds or thousands of dollars you will pay for a purebred or puppy mill dog, and there’s just no comparison.
 Shelter dogs are capable of giving you just as much love, if not more, than those who come from breeders.